Girgias/php-rfcs/exit-as-function.md

-However, because `exit()` is not a proper function it cannot be called with named argument, passed to functions as a `callable`, does not respect the `strict_types` declare, and most confusingly it does not follow the usual type juggling semantics.
+However, because `exit()` is not a proper function it cannot be called with named argument, passed to functions as a `callable`, does not respect the `strict_types` declare, and most confusingly, it does not follow the usual type juggling semantics.

 Indeed, any value which is *not* an integer, is cast to a string.
 This means passing an array or a resource to `exit()` will not throw a `TypeError`